Tharun-Balaji/Full-Stack/Full_Stack_project/SONIC-RUNNER_GAME/readme.md

 * Classic Sonic gameplay with tight controls and responsive physics
 * Beautifully rendered graphics with a nostalgic feel
-* Challenging levels with multiple paths and secrets to discover
-* Variety of enemies and bosses to defeat
 * Collectible rings and chaos emeralds to unlock special abilities

 **How to Play**

 * Use the space bar or jump button to jump
-* Use the spin dash move to defeat enemies and break certain blocks
-* Collect rings to earn points and extra lives
+* Collect rings to earn points
-* Defeat bosses to progress through the levels
+* Defeat enemies by jumping on them

 **System Requirements**

 * Windows, macOS, or Linux operating system
-* Kaplay game engine (included with the game)
 * 2 GB RAM or more
 * 1.5 GHz processor or faster
 * Graphics card with 256 MB VRAM or more